Skip advert

 Advertisement - Article continues below

-First off, you need to find the right battery for your car.
-Sadly, this isn’t a case of ‘one size fits all’ but finding the correct battery needn’t be intimidating.
-Car batteries come in various sizes and types.
-Each battery has a three- or four-digit code such as 075 or 096T.
-This code indicates the size, power rating and terminal positions of the battery, amongst other things, and helps you find the correct replacement battery for your car.
+Finding the right battery for your car isn’t just a case of ‘one size fits all’, but finding the correct fit needn’t be intimidating.
+Car batteries come in various sizes and types, and each battery has a three- or four-digit code such as 075 or 096T.
+This code indicates the size, power rating and terminal positions of the battery, among other things, and will help you find the correct replacement.

-Though the traditional lead-acid battery is still commonplace, different cars require different battery types depending on their on-board systems etc. If your car has stop/start, the battery will need to be tuned with the on-board computer, which is why fitting an ECM or AGM battery is probably a job for a professional.
+Though the traditional lead-acid battery is still fairly commonplace, different cars require different battery types depending on their on-board systems etc. If your car has stop/start, the battery will need to be tuned with the on-board computer, so fitting these particular variants may be a job that’s better suited to a professional.
 Also, If you fit the wrong type or size of battery to any vehicle, it could cause a severe lapse in performance.
 As a general rule, always fit the same type and size as the manufacturer’s original.

 Advertisement - Article continues below